AustinHay/jekyll_website/_posts/2015-01-20-Reflections-From-SETS.md

 Lastly, I realized how similar I was to so many others around the world.
 I fell in love with countries of the East, the opportunities that exist there, and the people that make these locations so incredible.

 If you're a Stanford student you can and should become involved in this once-in-a-lifetime opportunity.
-This might be the best chance you'll ever get to explore an incredible side of the worldy.
+This might be the best chance you'll ever get to explore an incredible side of the world.
 Learn more [here](http://engineering.stanford.edu/portals/student/global-engineering-programs/sets).